Skip to main content

 Step 2.
 Operate from one system of record and one rulebook.
 Use one platform to record approval status, attribution, commission state, hold reason, dispute notes, and payout release.
 Keep one current version of partner terms, and log each approval-to-release decision with owner and date.
 If you cannot trace a payout to the partner record, conversion record, and release rule, fix that first.
 Otherwise, manual management becomes your bottleneck as volume rises.

 Step 3.
 Verify workflow coverage before widening channels.
 Before you add channels or partner types, confirm your setup supports integrated tracking and order-status triggers so invalid payouts are blocked and reconciliation gaps are reduced.
-Document any uncertain capability with placeholders such as Add current capability status after verification.
+Document any uncertain capability as pending product, platform, or policy verification.

 A SaaS affiliate program rewards outside partners for generating tracked leads or conversions.
 Keep written partner terms in place before launch so commission and promotion rules are clear.